- What is ISO 9001:2015?

 There are many ways that Essential Oils can be used.
 The following are the most common ways:

-Massages: Massage is one of the most beneficial methods of using Essential Oils, because it combines the therapeutic powers of the oils with the benefits of Touch Therapy.
+Massages: Massage is one of the most beneficial methods of using Essential Oils, because it combines the aromatic benefits of the oils with the benefits of Touch Therapy.

-Baths: Diluting Essential Oils and adding them to a warm, soothing bath can create a relaxing and therapeutic experience.
+Baths: Diluting Essential Oils and adding them to a warm, soothing bath can create a relaxing experience.

 Diffusers: Diffusers and Aromatherapy go hand-in-hand.
-Adding Essential Oils to a diffuser effectively introduces their therapeutic properties and fragrances to any environment.
+Adding Essential Oils to a diffuser effectively introduces their aromatic properties and fragrances to any environment.

 Hot/Cold Compress: Compresses are an effective way to apply Essential Oils directly to the topical areas where they are needed the most.